ramin-vakili/flutter_soft_body/README.md

 ✨ Accumulation of Forces: I've incorporated gravity, spring forces (following Hooke's Law), and more to create a dynamic and realistic soft body.

-🚀 Velocity and Position Updates: The simulation continuously updates the velocity and position of each mass point to ensure smooth and lifelike movement.
+🚀 Velocity and Position Updates: Using Euler's integration the simulation continuously updates the velocity and position of each mass point to ensure smooth and lifelike movement.

 🌐 Collision Detection: I've implemented ray casting for collision detection, allowing the soft body to interact with its environment realistically.